 Eligibility Conditions.
-You will be eligible to participate in the Plan for purposes of nonelective contributions on your date of hire.
-However, you will actually participate in nonelective contributions once you reach the Entry Date as described below.
+You will be eligible to participate in the Plan for purposes of matching contributions when you have satisfied the following eligibility condition(s).
+However, you will actually participate in matching contributions once you reach the Entry Date as described below.

 Entry Date.
-For purposes of nonelective contributions, your Entry Date will be the date on which you satisfy the eligibility requirements.
+For purposes of matching contributions, your Entry Date will be the first day of the month coinciding with or next following the date on which you satisfy the eligibility requirements.